usegraffy/graffy/docs/Theory.md

 When fulfilling a read operation from multiple sources, compute the pending query after partial read.
 Also used to compute additional data requirements before notifying a change to each live query.

 ```
-Query − Graff = {
+Query − Graph = {
-  QueryPath ∀ QueryPath ∈ Query where ∄ LeafPath ∈ Leaf ∈ Graff :
+  QueryPath ∀ QueryPath ∈ Query where ∄ LeafPath ∈ Leaf ∈ Graph :
     LeafPath = QueryPath
 }
 ```

-### Query normalization
+### Query multiplication

 - **Q₁ * G = Q₂**

-Replace the paths in Q that match a non-canonical path in G with the corresponding canonical paths.
-This prepares live queries for filtering change graffs, which will always include canonical paths but may not include the non-canonical paths used in the original query.
+For each path in Q that matches a non-canonical path in G, add the corresponding canonical paths to the query.
+This prepares live queries for filtering change graphs, which will always include canonical paths but may not include the non-canonical paths used in the original query.

 ### Query intersection